Frequently Asked Questions

 Is Providence Mental Health a 501c3 Nonprofit?

-No. Providence Mental Health is fee for service and privately funded.
+No. Providence Mental Health is fee for service and self-funded.
 PMH does however offer an income-based sliding scale for clients and families needing financial considerations.

 What is the different between “mental illness” and “mental health”?